dterstege/FASTMAP/README.md

 ## 3. Atlas Plate Customization

 A benefit to FASTMAP over other image registration tools is its atlas flexibility.
 With minimal up-front tracing, atlases can be generated for application to any image set.

+Sample plates can be found [here](https://github.com/dterstege/FASTMAP/tree/main/Plates).

 The process of generating a custom atlas is outlined in the following steps:

 **3.1 Collecting Reference Images**.
 All atlases should be based off of something, be it a subset of regions in an existing atlas or clear delinieations in an all-encompassing range of your own samples.